khawarizmus/hijri-week-calendar-proposal/terms.typ

   //   link: [ISO 8601-1:2019, Date and time — Representations for information interchange — Part 1: Basic rules (publicly avaialble informative sections)]
   // ),

-  // TODO: should we change this to HWC calendar week.
   / Hijri calendar week: A duration of seven calendar days which begins on Saturday and ends on Friday according to the #link("hijri-week-calendar")[Hijri week calendar]. #label("hijri-calendar-week")